Women's shelter

 A women's shelter, also known as a women's refuge and battered women's shelter, is a place of temporary protection and support for women escaping domestic violence and intimate partner violence of all forms.
 The term is also frequently used to describe a location for the same purpose that is open to people of all genders at risk.

-Representative data samples done by the Centers for Disease Control and Prevention show that one in three women will experience physical violence during their lifetime.
+Representative data samples done by the Centers for Disease Control and Prevention show that one in three women in the U.S. will experience physical violence during their lifetime.
 One in ten will experience sexual violence.
 Women's shelters help individuals escape these instances of domestic violence and intimate partner violence and act as a place for protection as they choose how to move forward.
 Additionally, many shelters offer a variety of other services to help women and their children including counseling and legal guidance.

 The ability to escape is valuable for women subjected to domestic violence or intimate partner violence.
 Additionally, such situations frequently involve an imbalance of power that limits the victim's financial options when they want to leave.
 Shelters help women gain tangible resources to help them and their families create a new life.
 Lastly, shelters are valuable to battered women because they can help them find a sense of empowerment.

 Women's shelters are available in more than forty-five countries.
 They are supported with government resources as well as non-profit funds.
 Additionally, many philanthropists also help and support these institutions.

 History

 Asia

 Offering shelter to abused women is not a new concept in Asia.
 In feudal Japan, Buddhist temples known as Kakekomi Dera acted as locations where abused women could take shelter before filing for divorce.
 However, a formal system was not established until 1993, when the grassroots women's movement of Japan built the first shelter.
 Today, there are thirty shelters throughout the country.

 A similar history did not lead to as much progress in China.
 Women's shelters did not exist until the 1990s and since then the country only opened a small number.
-In Beijing there are no shelters for the twenty million residents.
+In Beijing there are no shelters for the 20 million residents.